vndee/redis-data-structures/docs/type_preservation.md

 Redis natively supports only a limited set of data types, and JSON serialization typically loses information about Python's rich type system.
 Our implementation preserves Python types through a combination of:

 1. A base class system (`CustomRedisDataType`) for custom types
-2. Built-in type handlers in the base class
+2. Built-in type handlers for common Python types
 3. Automatic serialization/deserialization with type information
+4. Pydantic model support for schema validation and complex types

 ## Built-in Type Support